rhasspy/wyoming-vosk/README.md

 This speech-to-text system can run well, even on a Raspberry Pi 3.
 Using the corrected or limited modes (described below), you can achieve very high accuracy by restricting the sentences that can be spoken.

+Models are automatically downloaded from [HuggingFace](https://huggingface.co/rhasspy/vosk-models), but they are originally from [Alpha Cephei](https://alphacephei.com/vosk/models).
+Please review the license of each model that you use ([model list](https://github.com/rhasspy/wyoming-vosk/blob/master/wyoming_vosk/download.py)).

 ## Modes

 There are three operating modes: